 There’s an abundance of fine dining options here at The Royals.
-Which you would expect, given the group of chefs which have opened restaurants here.
+Which you would expect, given the group of chefs who have opened restaurants here.
 Heston, Nobu, Costas Spiliadis and Jose Andres each have their own restaurants to offer guests a wide range of cuisines and experiences.

 Jaleo by Jose Andreas

-We hit up Spanish restaurant Jaleo by famous chef Jose Andres on the first night.
+We hit up the Spanish restaurant Jaleo by famous chef Jose Andres on the first night.
 This dark and mysterious space offers Jose’s taken on modern Spanish food with the family feel he’s known for.
 Guests have the option of tables or a place at the paella bar where you can watch the chefs prepare the freshest paella.

 Our recommendation: Get their spicey margarita cocktail, it comes with a green chilli on top.
 We also highly recommend the bread with tomato and the patatas bravas is next level good.

 If you’re looking for a Greek feast then Milos is your place.
 76-year-old chef Costas Spiliadis has been in the business for close to 45 years helping the world understand what real Greek food is all about.
 Fresh produce and not a souvlaki to be seen for miles.